juliorodrigues07/tumour_detection/README.md

 [![Jupyter Notebook](https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=ffffff)](https://jupyter.org/)
 [![Python3](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)](https://www.python.org/downloads/release/python-3106/)

-# Brain Tumour Detection
+# Brain Tumour Detector

 Application of Machine Learning, AI and Data Mining methods, such as YOLOv8 model and Convolutional Neural Networks (CNNs) for building a model capable of detecting tumours in brain CT scans.

 - We used a public dataset available in [Kaggle](https://www.kaggle.com) to develop the project.
 It's publicly available at the following link: [Medical Image DataSet: Brain Tumor Detection](https://www.kaggle.com/datasets/pkdarabi/medical-image-dataset-brain-tumor-detection/data);

-- We built the project based on a existing Jupyter notebook, also publicly available at Kaggle: [Brain Tumor Detection w/Keras YOLO V8](https://www.kaggle.com/code/banddaniel/brain-tumor-detection-w-keras-yolo-v8);
+- We built the project based on an existing Jupyter notebook, also publicly available at Kaggle: [Brain Tumor Detection w/Keras YOLO V8](https://www.kaggle.com/code/banddaniel/brain-tumor-detection-w-keras-yolo-v8);

+- Although the achieved results weren't satisfactory, we constructed a model which CIoU was almost 3x lower than the original model and a mAP almost 7x higher.
+The optimization tweaks also heavily reduced the training time (more than 6x faster);

 - If you want to see the deployed application, click down below and feel free to test the models with your own instances and visualize a static dashboard about the dataset: